Seven Process Must-Do Items – Begin with the Basics

 Hierarchical Data stores the relationships between other data.
 It may be stored as part of an accounting system or externally as descriptions of real-world relationships, such as organisational structures or product lines.

 Reference Data are a particular type of master data used to categorise other data or relate data to information beyond the boundaries of the enterprise.
-Both master or transactional data objects can share reference data – for example, countries, currencies, time zones and payment terms.
+Both master or transactional data objects can share reference data, such as countries, currencies, time zones, and payment terms.

 Master Data are the enterprise’s core data that describes objects around which business is conducted.
 It typically changes infrequently and can include reference data necessary to operate the organisation.
 Master data is not transactional, but it does describe transactions.